AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/sandbox-programs.md

 1. Navigate to the **Developer Console**.
 Refer to [Accessing Developer Console](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/using-cloud-manager/manage-environments.html#accessing-developer-console) to learn how to access the **Developer Console** from the **Environments** card.
+   >[!NOTE]
+   >linking to the Developer Console directly from Cloud Manager will not give you the option to hibernate a Sandbox Program environment.
+The workaround is once at the Developer Console, add the following pattern to the end of the url `#release-cm-p1234-e5678 where 1234` 1234 is your *Program ID* and 5678 is your *Environment ID*.

 1. Click **Hibernate**, as shown in the figure below: